matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 - `Docker` for compilation.
 - A wallet with sufficient Görli `ETH` on L1 to pay for bridging funds to zkSync as well as deploying smart contracts.
 Some ERC20 tokens on zkSync are required for the testnet paymaster tutorial.

-## Initializing the project & deploying smart contract
+## Initializing the project & deploying a smart contract

 1. Initialize the project and install the dependencies.
 Run the following commands in the terminal: